-BHS has a mortgage note with an outstanding balance of \$1,000,000 as of as of December 31, 2022 and 2021.
-The note is non-interest bearing to the City of Cincinnati and is due 5 years following August 6, 2021 (effective date of the mortgage note), and is forgivable in full upon completion of the project as long as the property continues to be used for the project's purpose.
-The note is secured by a mortgage on the property.
+BHS had a mortgage note with an outstanding balance of \$1,000,000 as of as of December 31, 2022.
+The note was non-interest bearing to the City of Cincinnati and was due 5 years following August 6, 2021 (effective date of the mortgage note), and was forgivable in full upon completion of the project as long as the property continues to be used for the project's purpose.
+The note was secured by a mortgage on the property.
+During 2023, the project was completed and the note was forgiven and recognized as a gain on debt extinguishment in the consolidated statement of activities.